chris01b/canvasApp/README.md

     `$(".question_text").find("span").map(function(i, el) {return $(el).text()}).get().join('\r\n');`
     into your canvas assignment's developer console.
 2. Copy and paste the questions into `questions.txt`.
-3. Run: `node test` from the root of the folder.
+3. Run: `npm test` from the root of the folder.